CSE facilities: Rideau Annex

 I remember when we moved in that we had to spread out our desks to make our large room on the third floor look occupied.
 In the 11 years that we spent at Rideau Annex (as that building became known), how much CB grew.
 The empty fourth floor, where we used to have pingpong tables was taken over, the back room on the first floor was put into use and the cafeteria in the basement expanded across the hall.
 Finally, some of the sections had to head for the Montreal Rd.
 Complex of NRC because the building became too small to hold us all.
 (Frank Cumming, Tillian, Spring 1980, p.
 38.)M36 (1957?-1961)

 To ease the crowding, T&D Section, later known as T Group, was moved to temporary accommodations in NRC’s M36 building at its Montreal Road campus.
 The move probably took place in 1957, the year the building opened.
 The building is currently the home of NRC’s “Design and Fabrication Services”, and it is quite possible that it housed the same kind of activities when it opened.
 T&D Section’s work, which may have involved the production of COMSEC equipment and/or materiel, may have been considered broadly similar to the other activities going on in the building, and perhaps in need of less rigorous secrecy than SIGINT work.

 By the late 1950s, it had become clear that the Rideau Annex was no longer a suitable location for CBNRC.
 Its age, its lack of emission security features, and, ultimately, its size led eventually to a decision to build a new headquarters specifically for CBNRC.

 The contract for construction of the Sir Leonard Tilley building was let in February 1959, and in June 1961, fifty years ago this month, CBNRC moved out of the Rideau Annex and into its new home.

-[This post was modified on 7 April 2013 to update my estimate of the size of the Rideau Annex.]
+[This post was modified on 7 April 2013 and again on 10 September 2013 to update my estimates of the size of the Rideau Annex.]